AshForde/HUD-Support-Tool/README.md

 # HUD-Support-Tool
-A simple tool leveraging PowerShell and Graph SDK to assist Digital Support in their business function.
+A simple tool leveraging PowerShell and Graph SDK to assist Digital Support.

 ## Comment
 This is an actively updated tool so the instructions/steps below may change over time however the process will remain the same for accessing the tool.